gitmikex/Agility/f5-agility-lab-master/docs/class1/module1/lab1.rst

 Again, you will experience the conflict resolution screens.
 Choose to keep the objects that are already on the BIG-IQ.

-1. In the BIG-IP (DNS) Section, click the Import button.
+   In the BIG-IP (DNS) Section, click the Import button.

 .. image:: image/image9.png

-1. Click the back arrow button at the top of the section to return to the inventory.
+   Click the back arrow button at the top of the section to return to the inventory.

 .. image:: image/image10.png

-2. Once you have completed all of the import tasks for BOS-vBIGIP02, click the arrow in the upper left of the Services panel to return to the device inventory screen.
+   Once you have completed all of the import tasks for BOS-vBIGIP02, click the arrow in the upper left of the Services panel to return to the device inventory screen.

 .. image:: image/image11.png

+Step 3.
+Export Inventory

-3. Click on the BOS-vBIGIP01.termmarc.com device link to review the device Properties, Health, and Services information for the device.
+.
+Click on the BOS-vBIGIP01.termmarc.com device link to review the device Properties, Health, and Services information for the device.

-4. Click through the Properties, Health, Statistics Collection, and Services tabs to review the information.
+.
+Click through the Properties, Health, Statistics Collection, and Services tabs to review the information.

 .. image:: image/image12.png

-5. Click the arrow in the upper left of the Services panel to return to the device inventory screen.
+Click the arrow in the upper left of the Services panel to return to the device inventory screen.

 .. image:: image/image13.png

-6. Click the Export Inventory button in the main pane to review the contents of the device inventory CSV file
+Click the Export Inventory button in the main pane to review the contents of the device inventory CSV file

-7. The CSV file is automatically downloaded to your client.
+The CSV file is automatically downloaded to your client.
 Launch the CSV file from your downloads folder.
 For example, in Chrome the CSV file will appear in the lower left.

 .. image:: image/image14.png

-8. Review the contents of the file and understand all of the information that is provided.
+Review the contents of the file and understand all of the information that is provided.

 .. image:: image/image15.png